tlehman/octopress/source/_posts/2015-04-19-bayesian-drunk-driving.markdown

 $P(X|Y) = P(X \cap Y)/P(Y)$
 {% endlatex %}

-Where P(X \cap Y) is the probability of X and Y occurring.
+Where P(X &cap; Y) is the probability of X and Y occurring.
 Since this is true for any pair of events X and Y, we can reverse them and get

 {% latex %}